-Over recent years it has been realised increasingly that systematic reviews of research are needed to provide fair tests of treatments.
+Over recent years it has been realised increasingly that systematic reviews of research are needed to express fully the significance of fair tests of treatments.
 This trend has been reflected in a rapid increase in the numbers of reports of systematic reviews being published on paper and electronically (Bastian et al. 2010).
 Sometimes reviews will show that no reliable evidence exists, and this is one of their most important functions.
 Similarly, they may sometimes confirm that reliable evidence is limited to a single study, and here, too, it is important to make this situation explicit.

-Systematic reviews of research are being used widely (i) to inform clinical practice, often through clinical practice guidelines; (ii) to assess which medical treatments are cost-effective; (iii) to shape the agenda for additional research; and (iv) to meet the needs of patients for reliable information about the effects of treatments.
+Systematic reviews of research are being used widely (a) to inform clinical practice, often through clinical practice guidelines; (b) to assess which medical treatments are cost-effective; (c) to shape the agenda for additional research; and (d) to meet the needs of patients for reliable information about the effects of treatments.

-Although these developments show that that people trying to improve access to the evidence needed to inform choices in health care have accepted the importance of systematic reviews (Smith and Chalmers 2001), there is still a long way to go.
+These developments show that that people trying to improve access to the evidence that is needed to inform choices in health care have accepted the importance of systematic reviews (Smith and Chalmers 2001), but there is still a long way to go.
 Many thousands of systematic reviews will be needed to cover existing research evidence, and then kept up to date as new evidence emerges.
-Indeed, one journal editor has suggested that there should be a moratorium on all new research until we’ve caught up with what existing evidence can tell us (Bausell 1993).
+Indeed, one journal editor suggested in 1993 that there should be a moratorium on all new research until we’ve caught up with what existing evidence can tell us (Bausell 1993).
 That didn’t happen and new research continues to appear at an overwhelming pace.

-Those responsible for disbursing funds for research must ensure that resources are provided to cope with this backlog, and that new studies are only supported if systematic reviews of existing evidence have shown that additional studies are necessary, and that they have been designed to take account of the lessons from previous research.
+Those responsible for disbursing funds for research must ensure that resources are provided to cope with this ever-increasing backlog, Support for new studies should only be provided if systematic reviews of existing evidence have shown that additional studies are necessary, and that they have been designed to take account of the lessons from previous research.
 If journal editors are to serve their readers better, they must ensure that reports of new studies make clear what contribution new evidence has made to an up-to-date systematic review of all the relevant evidence (Young and Horton 2005).